jurriaan/mallory/README.md

 Proxy list is provided by external backend (ActiveRecord model, Redis set) and is refreshed periodically.
 Original use case involves separate proxy-gathering daemon (out of the scope of this project).

+For the mitmproxy to work properly client certificate validation needs to be turned off.

 ### Example usage

 ```bash